 Free online course

-'Addressing marine ecosystems and food security in the Western Indian Ocean’ is a free Massive Open Online Course (MOOC) starting 5 Oct 2020.
+'Addressing marine ecosystems and food security’ is a free Massive Open Online Course (MOOC) available via Future Learn.

 24 November 2020